Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/custom-domains-hosts.md

  - A `vvv-hosts` file
  - The `vvv-init.sh` file

-The recommended way is to use the `vvv-custom.yml` file. `vvv-hosts` is supported for backwards compatibility, and `vvv-init.sh` can be used for edge circumstances
+The recommended way is to use the `vvv-custom.yml` file. `vvv-hosts` is supported for backwards compatibility, and `vvv-init.sh` can be used for edge circumstances.

 When changing hosts, the Nginx config will need updating so that Nginx knows to listen for requests on those domains.
 If this isn't done, the VVV dashboard will appear instead of the desired site.